dashapetr/smart-assistant-agent/README.md

 1. Once permissions are updated, go back to the `ChatSummarizer` lambda, click on the `Configuration` Tab in the same page and Choose `Environment variables` from the left side panel
 2. Click `Edit` button to add environment variables
 3. By clicking `Add environment variable` button add the following key value pairs:
-- `BOT_ID`: `100200300` (you can change it to any unique value, make sure you use the same Id for your bot in DynamoDB table)
+- `BOT_ID`: `100200300` (you can change it to any unique value, make sure you use the same Id for your bot_id partition key in DynamoDB table)
 - `BOT_TOKEN`: insert your Telegram bot token obtained in Step 0
 - `DEFAULT_CHAT_ID`: value should start from `-`, paste the Telegram chat id you want to use as default
 - `DYNAMODB_TABLE_NAME`: `bedrock_agent_chats`